Sean Bean

 Sean Bean's Personal Life

-With his charismatic and athletic build, Sean Bean has never lacked female attention.
-The idea of marriage first entered his mind while he was a student.
-During a break, he visited his friend Deborah James's hairdressing salon, got a haircut, and proposed to her.
+With his charismatic presence and athletic build, Sean Bean has never been short on female attention.
+Marriage first crossed his mind while he was still a student.
+During a break, he stopped by his friend Deborah James's hair salon, got a haircut, and proposed to her on the spot.

 Sean Bean's wedding to Deborah James